 - Have limited scope.
-No journey manager should be responsible for every single journey associated with every single target customer group.
+No journey manager should be responsible for every where can i buy naltrexone in south africa single journey associated with every single target customer group.
 Journey managers need to focus on a single journey—like onboarding or resolving a problem—so that they can truly understand it inside and out.
 If needed, they can manage that single journey for multiple personas.

 - Understand the gaps.
 Journey managers need to conduct ethnographic research, facilitate current- state journey mapping exercises, and analyze a wide range of Voice of the Customer data to understand customers’ biggest pain points—and how those pain points stack up against those in competitors’ customer experiences.

 - Create a long-term vision.
 Through future-state journey mapping and experience design exercises, journey managers need to define the ideal state of the journey: How would it look and feel?
 What new touchpoints need to be developed to realize this vision?
 Which current touchpoints need to go away?
 How must existing interactions evolve?

 - Make the business case.
 Journey managers shouldn’t create pie-in-the-sky visions that will cost a fortune to implement without returning any business results.
 They need to prioritize the most important experience improvements and back up their recommendations with a solid business case to secure cross-departmental budget from their organizations’ funding bodies.